start portlet menu bar

 With just a stroll into your local craft shop, you can pick up some DIY supplies that can enhance the fall feel of your home.
 Here are some ideas:

 • Make a leaf bowl.
-Collect leaves—they could be one color or multiple.
-Blow up a balloon and brush glue on both sizes of leaves and place on top of the balloon.
-Layer them and continue to glue until you make the sized bowl you would like.
-Once the glue is dry, deflate your balloon by cutting a small hole.
+Collect leaves—they could be one or several colors.
+Blow up a balloon, then brush glue on both sides of leaves to be placed on top of the balloon.
+Layer them and continue to glue until you make the size of bowl you would like.
+Once the glue has dried, deflate your balloon by cutting a small hole.
 The balloon should come right off the bowl.
-At this point, your bowl is ready for display or to put some yummy Halloween candy in it.
+At this point, your bowl is ready for display—you could even put some yummy Halloween candy in it!

 • Decorate a pumpkin.
-There are so many ways to decorate a pumpkin from carving, to stencils, painting, or lights.
-A different way is to use craft nails and string to make a design on the pumpkin with a spider web effect.
+There are so many ways to decorate a pumpkin: carving, stencils, painting, or lights.
+A different way is to use craft nails and string to make a design on the pumpkin with a spider’s web effect.

 • Make a cork craft.
 Instead of throwing away your wine corks, start saving them.
 There are so many crafts to make using cork.
-For fall you can simply glue them together into a pumpkin shape, add a cork stem on top, paint the ends orange and put some real or felt leaves and a bow around the stem.
-If you’re hosting family for the holidays, you can make cork place cards by painting the cork with your theme colors and placing them on their side.
-Then cutting a slit to display the name tag.
-You can also stand the corks up, wrap them in colored ribbon, push a paper clip into the center and place the name tag in the clip.
+For fall, you can simply glue them together into a pumpkin shape, add a cork stem on top, paint the ends orange, and put some real or felt leaves and a bow around the stem.
+If you’re hosting family for the holidays, you can make cork place cards by painting the corks with themed colors and placing them on their sides.
+Then, cut a slit to display the name card.
+You could also stand the corks up, wrap them in colored ribbon, push a paper clip into the center, then place the name card in the clip.

 Leave a Scent

-Some of our favorite smells are during the fall season—can you say pumpkin spice?
+Some of our favorite smells are during the fall season, like the ever-popular pumpkin spice!
 You can bring those scents into your home in a variety of ways.
-Make cinnamon-scented pinecones by baking them in the oven to get them clean, then spray with a mix of cinnamon oil and water, then display in a bowl or vase.
-You can also make you own fall potpourri by boiling apples, cinnamon sticks, cloves, vanilla and nutmeg in a pot with water.
+Make cinnamon-scented pinecones by baking them in the oven to get them clean, spraying them with a mix of cinnamon oil and water, then displaying them in a bowl or vase.
+You can also make your own fall potpourri by boiling apples, cinnamon sticks, cloves, vanilla, and nutmeg in a pot with water.
 Simmer and let the smells waft through the house.
-You can make non-cooking potpourri as well with a blend of dried fruits, nuts and spices in a mason jar.
+You can make no-cook potpourri, as well, with a blend of dried fruits, nuts, and spices in a mason jar.

 Bring in Nature

 The beautiful scenery of fall doesn’t have to be viewed only outside the window.
-You can easily bring pieces of nature inside like dried corn stalks or gourds for your table or a bouquet of warm hues in your vases.
-Pumpkins don’t have to sit on the porch, you can put decorated or light up pumpkins in your window and let the glow warm the inside of the house.
-You can even create some fall projects with nature’s supplies.
-Gather leaves to decorate around a picture frame, create floating candles with leaves in the bowl, or glitter some leaves and hang them up as decorations.
+You can easily bring pieces of nature inside, like dried corn stalks or gourds for your table or a bouquet of warm hues in your vases.
+Pumpkins don’t have to sit on the porch—you can put decorated or light-up pumpkins in your window and let the glow warm the inside of the house.
+You could even create some fall projects with nature’s supplies.
+Gather leaves to decorate around a picture frame, create floating candles with leaves in the bowl, or add glitter to some leaves and hang them up as decorations.
 For a low-effort option, simply swap out your existing wall art with new fall-themed prints or paintings.
-The possibilities are endless when it comes to fall decorations.
+The possibilities are endless when it comes to fall decorations!
 You can simply buy ready-made items or use your creative skills to craft a unique seasonal display.

 Fall Activities to Do at Home